varnishcache/homepage/R1/source/docs/index.rst

 There are also some generic resources available:

 -  `Varnish Web Developer FAQ <https://www.varnish-software.com/wiki/faq/index.html>`__
--  `Getting start with Varnish resources <https://www.varnish-software.com/wiki/start/index.html>`__
+-  `Getting started with Varnish resources <https://www.varnish-software.com/wiki/start/index.html>`__
--  `Tutorials for using Varnish on any site <https://www.varnish-software.com/wiki/content/tutorials/varnish/index.html>`__
+-  `Using Varnish on any site Guides and Tutorials <https://www.varnish-software.com/wiki/content/tutorials/varnish/index.html>`__

 We welcome contributions to the Varnish Web Dev Wiki and you can help by `creating issues <https://github.com/varnish/Varnish-Book/issues>`__ and/or send